 Since 2013, the District has worked with student clubs to plan, organize, and hold Earth Day events at each campus.
-Santa Ana College's annual sustainability event, "Sustain-a-Palooza," which started in

-2013, has been a success, with overflowing crowds, informational presentations, speakers and involvement by a number of campus clubs.
+Santa Ana College's annual sustainability event, "Sustain-a-Palooza," which started in 2013, has been a success, with overflowing crowds, informational presentations, speakers and involvement by a number of campus clubs.
 At the 2014 event, a presentation to students was given to inform students of the RSCCD Sustainability Plan creation and vision.
 Students were given the opportunity to provide input to the plan and suggestions for improved sustainability on campus.
-All of these suggestions have been reviewed by the Sustainable RSCCD Committee and considered for implementation - several of which have been incorporated within the Sustainability Plan.
+All of these suggestions have been reviewed by the Sustainable RSCCD Committee and considered for implementation, and several have been incorporated into this Sustainability Plan.
+A list of the student input from the "Sustaina-Palooza" event can be found in Appendix 3.